pascalPost/game-boy-emulator/README.md

 1) Create a cli app that dumps the content of ROMs in a format (XXXX : XX XX XX XX  ....) containing the address, the byte data and its ASCII representation.
 You can test, e.g. with this [homebrew snake ROM](https://hh.gbdev.io/game/snake-gb).
 You may use `cmd/hexDump/hexDump.go` as a reference.
+2) Parse the header and crate unit tests w.r.t., e.g., the Title, the Nintendo Logo and the Cartridge type.

 ## Resources